COMMON ADTECH CHALLENGES

 But like all technology and industries it’s not without its challenges.
 From fraudulent traffic to privacy concerns, the digital advertising ecosystem faces issues that can cost money and reduce consumer trust and campaign effectiveness.

-Adtech is a brilliant precision tool, but it's not perfect.
+Adtech as a whole is a brilliant precision tool, but it's not perfect.

 According to the UK Stop Ad Fraud Coalition, "every year, hundreds of billions of pounds globally are lost to fraudulent advertising.
 British businesses, third sector organisations and government agencies are unwittingly paying for invalid traffic – meaning the number of real people their adverts reach is artificially inflated."